Andrewiski/UISP-Tools/README.md

 UISP-Tools is an open-source node server that extend the functionality of [UISP](https://https://uisp.ui.com/).
 This Node.js application runs in a seperate docker instance will interface to your instance of UISP using an Application Key using the UISP API's.
 [Read more](https://ucrm.docs.apiary.io/#).

-UCRM-DE-Tools is compatible with UCRM 2.10.0+
+UISP-Tools is compatible with UCRM 2.10.0+

 ## How does it work?
-* install uisptools using Docker
+* install uisptools using docker-compose
 * using a web browser connect to UISPTools docker container [http://127.0.0.0](http://127.0.0.0)
 * using a web browser login to the admin page using default username and password "admin" and "UISPToolsPassword" [http://127.0.0.0/admin](http://127.0.0.0/admin)
  * That's it, .